 If you’re visiting a city, buying a city or sightseeing pass could save you £s, as it will allow you to make the most of your trip by getting free entry into all the top attractions and tours, as well as fast-tracking the queues.
 But do check first what is included and weigh up your options – you may only want to visit a few select places on their lists.

 Walk and use public transport

-Do you have any more tips on how to save money or budget for a family holiday?
+Do you have any more tips on how to save money or how to travel cheap with family?
 And how do you go about finding the best deals?